cosmos/cips/cips/cip-X.md

 Verification of an off-chain transaction follows the same rules as an on-chain one, except for the specification differences highlighted above.

-As messages in cosmos are defined as proto definitions, different messages can be defined for different off-chain use cases, such as Sign-In, proof of wallet ownership or the ability to sign arbitrary data.
+As messages in Cosmos are defined as proto definitions, different messages can be defined for different off-chain use cases, such as Sign-In, proof of wallet ownership or the ability to sign arbitrary data.

 All off-chain messages will be of the type `offchain/messageKind`.